Case Study · Well · March – April 2022

 The original design had a colorful background.
 My first instinct was to try to save it — to keep the visual personality of the existing experience while fixing the accessibility problems on top of it.
 I explored multiple selection styles and button types within that constraint.

 It didn't work.
 WCAG requires at least two distinct indicators of selection — not just color.
 The colorful background was fighting that requirement at every turn.
-It wasn't a styling problem.
-It was the background itself.

 I dropped the colorful background.
 Clean white background, clear selection states using both color and shape — two distinct indicators, as required.
 The button design was inspired by an existing component in the library, which meant developers already had a foundation to build from.
 The detail that unlocked the whole thing: a small label above each button group clarifying the question context.
 Tiny, but it made the interaction significantly clearer.